-Eight years ago this month out family flew into Nashville and started the Fort Campbell chapter of our lives.
-While my husband got out of active duty in 2014, he joined the Nashville Guard, and we stayed put here in Clarksville, TN.
+Almost eleven years ago, our family flew into Nashville and started the Fort Campbell chapter of our lives.
+While my husband got out of active duty in 2014, he joined the National Guard, and we stayed put here in Clarksville, TN.
 I have now lived here longer than anywhere else besides where I grew up.

 If you just found out you are going to be stationed at Fort Campbell, congratulations!
 While I can’t guarantee what type of experience you will have here, you can have an excellent one.
 Not everyone likes Ft.
 Campbell, some people hate Ft.
 Campbell, but others love the place and plan to stay here long term.